1. Sign up for NaNoWriMo, and be sure to register as an "Educator."

 - Please see "How Does NaNoWriMo Work for Young Writers?" for all steps.

-6. On November 1, students begin writing their novels on computer or with pen and paper.
+6. On November 1, students begin writing their novels on their computers or with pen and paper.
 Many educators hold kick-off parties to get their classes excited.

 7. Students write like crazy.
 Look for regular pep talks and news updates to keep them motivated.